 Complete your ISE Interview

-Once you have submitted your application materials online, contact OSA to schedule your interview.
-Interviews must be scheduled by 5pm on the application deadline and will take place in the weeks following the deadline.
+Once you have submitted your application materials online, contact OEA to schedule your interview.
+Interviews will be conducted on a rolling basis during the semester or after the deadline for the given application cycle.
+However, at the very latest, they must be scheduled by 5pm on the application deadline.
 Once all interviews are completed, students will be notified of their decision via FIU email.
-The OSA will then work closely with accepted students as they prepare for study abroad and complete additional required items.
+The OEA will then work closely with accepted students as they prepare for study abroad and complete additional required items.

-Students who are accepted to the ISE program will be offered a space at a specific partner institution and then have the option to accept or decline their placement.
+Students who are accepted to either program will be offered a space at a specific partner institution and then have the option to accept or decline their placement.
 We cannot guarantee that if accepted, an applicant will be offered a space at their first choice school.
-When making decisions, beyond all the application items and interview, OSA must also take into a account the number of spaces available at a given institution for that specific application cycle.
-Acceptance to the program is just the beginning of the ISE program.
+When making decisions, beyond all the application items and interview, OEA must also take into a account the number of spaces available at a given institution for that specific application cycle.
+Acceptance to the program is just the beginning of the program.